COVID-19 antibody response drops in UK study | DW | 27.10.2020

 They then answered a questionnaire.
 The scientists say the participants were not "blind" to their results and, as a result, may have added bias to their answers.
 But the study authors also say that "should not have affected our observation of declining prevalence [of coronavirus antibodies] over time."

-The results showed a decline between rounds 1 and 3 in all age groups.
+Results showed a decline between rounds one and three in all age groups.
 The highest prevalence of a positive result and smallest overall decline in positivity were in the youngest age group of 18-24 years.

-There was no change in antibody positivity between rounds 1 and 3 in health care workers.

-"During any antibody response to an acute pathogen, some level of antibody waning in the months following infection is expected as short-lived plasma cells die," write the study authors.
+"During any antibody response to an acute pathogen, some level of antibody waning in the months following infection is expected as short-lived plasma cells die," the study authors wrote.
 "Low levels of affinity-matured antibody usually continues to be produced by long-lived plasma cells and may be sufficient to maintain levels of antibody that confer immunity."

 A series of studies